domonator2/MAE4350X29PROJECT/README.md

 /Common/: Any shared functions, constants, or data files that are used by more than one discipline.

-main_simulation.m: (DO NOT EDIT DIRECTLY) This is the main, top-level script that runs the entire simulation.
-It will be managed only by the Synthesis lead.

 ⚙️ The Workflow: How We Work Together
 To prevent code conflicts and lost work, we will use a standard "branching" workflow.
 No one should ever work directly on the main branch.